-I love using heirloom tomatoes directly from my garden.
+I love using heirloom tomatoes directly from my garden or the Farmer's Market.
 Red zebra and Cherokee purple are bursting with sweet flavor and delicious texture.
 They are undoubtedly the stars of this salad.

 Note: I always add garlic directly to salad and not to salad dressing as it has an off-taste if it sits too long.
-Because I usually make salad dressings in bulk, I leave garlic out until ready to use in a salad.
+Because I usually make salad dressings in big batches, I leave garlic out until ready to use in a salad.

 - 1 small red onion

-In a medium bowl, combine chopped or spiralized cucumbers, tomato wedges, thinly sliced red onions, crumbled fresh feta (more or less per preference), and halved pitted Kalamata olives.
+- On a platter, combine chopped or spiralized cucumbers, tomato wedges, thinly sliced red onions, crumbled fresh feta (more or less per preference), and Kalamata olives.

-In a small dressing or mason jar, combine all ingredients for the salad dressing.
+- In a small dressing or mason jar, combine all ingredients for the salad dressing.
 Add more salt if needed.
+Add minced garlic.